elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case03-trimpot.md

 ```
 ### Details for the code:

-1. Support modules are required by the importer.
+1.Support modules are required by the importer.
 The `board ` module is a generic container for pin names. could use the `board` module to specify the pin to use.
 The `digitalio` module contains classes that provide access to basic digital IO.
 The `time` module contains functions for time settings.
 ```python
 import board
 import picoed